miyako/4d-topic-simple-svg-integration/README.md

 ## Class Implementation

 * the sample project includes a form that uses the same pricple for SVG manipulation but in a class
+* boundaries are defined in the setter function for `value`
+* the setter for `value` assigns a temperature colour from green to red
-* the class includes code to change colours and support vertical rendering
+* the `drawSvgRect` function supports vertical rendering

 <img src="https://github.com/user-attachments/assets/f6f3d6ed-f747-4468-bea3-d6a482e523a1" width=400 height=auto />